What is SOMA Adaptive Memory Intelligence™ (SOMA AMI™)?

 What is the Trigger DSL?

-A compact, boolean expression language that evaluates state conditions, tags, and recent events to determine when actions should be triggered.
 The DSL supports logical operators (AND, OR, NOT) and functions for state evaluation, tag matching, and temporal event queries within specified time windows.

 What are shadow and dry‑run modes?